-“The U.S. Naval Sea Cadet Corps (USNSCC) is a federally-chartered non-profit youth organization for young people, ages 11 through 17.
+“The U.S. Naval Sea Cadet Corps (USNSCC) is a federally-chartered non-profit youth organization for young people, ages 10 through the completion of high school.
 USNSCC is comprised of two programs.
-Our senior program, the Naval Sea Cadet Corps (NSCC), is for young people, ages 13 through 17.
-Our junior program, the Navy League Cadet Corps (NLCC), is for young people, ages 11 through 13.
+Our senior program, the Naval Sea Cadet Corps (NSCC), is for young people, ages 13 through the completion of high school.
+Our junior program, the Navy League Cadet Corps (NLCC), is for young people, ages 10 through 13.

 The wearing of U.S. Navy uniforms (modified with USNSCC patches) and hands-on, exciting training aboard U.S. Navy/Coast Guard ships and shore stations make us unique among all other youth programs.
 Cadets have regular opportunities to train with Active Duty and Reserve military personnel.
 With close cooperation with all branches of the sea services, we offer demanding and rigorous training designed to prepare youth for all walks of life, whether they choose to pursue military service or civilian life.
 We are sponsored by the Navy League of the United States and supported by both the U.S. Navy and Coast Guard.
 Our individual units are sponsored by their local Navy League councils and/or by other local organizations.

 Our cadet corps is run by an all-volunteer force.
 Cadets meet regularly with their local unit, participating in a variety of hands-on, outdoor training events, as well as community service activities.
 During school vacations, cadets participate in one- and two-week training evolutions at U.S. military installations around the country where they learn lifelong skills and how to become leaders in their units, schools and communities.